A Proposed Amendment to Improve the Process

 Section 5: An amendment shall be valid to all intents and purposes as part of this Constitution upon completion of the procedures set out in Section 1 of this article unless the amendment itself sets a future effective date.
 An approval or rescission of an approval of a proposed amendment shall be effective upon the completion of Congress’ or a State’s procedures for ordinary legislative or ballot actions, or as the legislature or a State’s constitution may otherwise provide, except that no executive assent, veto or other action shall apply to any action under this article other than the conduct and certification of referenda hereunder.

-Section 6: Congress’ and each State’s approvals and rescissions of approvals of proposed amendments must be promptly transmitted to the Speaker of the House of Representatives, who must promptly: (a) publicly post all such actions, (b) transmit them to the Senate and the legislatures of the States, and (c) declare the enactment of an amendment upon fulfillment of the requirements of this article.
+Section 6: Congress’ and each State’s approvals and rescissions of approvals of proposed amendments must be promptly transmitted to the Speaker of the House of Representatives, who must within seven calendar days of receipt: (a) publicly post all such actions, (b) transmit them to the Senate and the legislatures of the States, and (c) declare the enactment of an amendment upon fulfillment of the requirements of this article.
 In the event of any failure to perform an executory action under this article, upon the application of any member of Congress, or with respect to any State any member of that State’s legislature, the courts constituted under Article III of this Constitution must decree such action to be effected.

 Section 7: No amendment shall deprive any State of its equal suffrage in the Senate without its consent.”